Skyscanner/backpack/packages/bpk-component-map/readme.md

 Notes:
 the zoom, centerLatitude, centerLongitude is one method to load the map using the center point and zoom level the boundSouth,boundWest,boundNorth,boundEast is one method to load the map using bounding box

+The apiKey is required if you want call the google api without limit, you should apply it from google.

 Language code list:
 https://www.w3schools.com/tags/ref_language_codes.asp